milosj1992/ananas-cra/README.md

 - `.eslintrc.json`: This file contains the configuration for ESLint.
 - `README.md`: This file typically contains information about the project, how to run it, and other related documentation.
 - `package.json`: This file contains metadata about the project and lists its dependencies.
-- `postcss.config.js`: This file contains the configuration for PostCSS.
 - `public/`: This directory contains static files that are not processed by Webpack.
 - `src/`: This directory contains the source code of the application.
   - `App.tsx`: This is the main component of the React application.